 Aloe 'Lizard Lips'

-Aloe 'Lizard Lips' is a beautiful dwarf succulent that forms attractive rosettes of tapered, dark green leaves with mosaic patterns of lighter green.
-It grows up to 6 inches (15 cm) tall and up to 8 inches (20 cm) wide.
-Margins of the leaves are creamy-white, lined with tiny, white teeth.
-Flowers are orange, tubular, and appear on tall spikes throughout the year.
+Aloe 'Lizard Lips' is a small succulent that forms attractive rosettes of triangular leaves marked with paler green, almost white patterns.
+The rosettes produce offsets freely to form a clump up to 6 inches (15 cm) tall and 8 inches (20 cm) in diameter.
+Leaf margins are creamy-white and lined with tiny white teeth.
+Flowers are tubular, peach orange, and appear on tall spikes in summer.

 Learn more at How to Grow and Care for Aloe.

 Toxicity of Aloe 'Lizard Lips'

 A. 'Lizard Lips' is not listed as toxic for people and pets.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.